-COLUMBIA, S.C., Tuesday, Jan.
-28 – With winter weather heading toward the state, the Central SC Chapter of the American Red Cross is urging residents to take steps now to stay safe when severe weather threatens.
+CHARLESTON, S.C., Tuesday, Jan.
+28 – The American Red Cross is urging residents to take steps now to stay safe during severe weather.

 As with any disaster, preparation can be the difference between life and death.
 The Red Cross recommends that individuals and families prepare for winter storms by: